 The only safe place

-It means that Jesus Christ is the only way to freedom from condemnation, eternal death, and fear.
-Only when we carefully and prayerfully study His Word we can ‘know the truth’ (the Good News of the Gospel), and as soon as this truth is properly accepted, it sets us free (John 8:32).
-Only when we come to Jesus with our ‘heavy loads’ (fears, condemnation, remorse, stress, depression, anxiety, moral weakness, etc.) we will finally find ‘rest’ for our soul (true inward peace, salvation, and freedom from sin, condemnation, fear, and death).
+Jesus Christ is the only way to freedom from condemnation, eternal death, and fear.
+Only when we carefully and prayerfully study His Word we can ‘know the Truth’ (the most wonderful Good News of the Gospel of freedom), and as soon as this truth is properly accepted, it sets us free (John 8:32).
+Only when we come to Jesus with our ‘heavy loads’ (fears, condemnation, remorse, stress, depression, anxiety, and moral weakness) we will finally find ‘rest’ for our soul (true inward peace, salvation, and freedom from sin, condemnation, fear, and death).

-So, please bear in mind, that even though certain human efforts, stress and fear management techniques, or therapies can help you to control stress more effectively, yet they are not able to ensure you the inward peace and the true sense of security or fill this strange empty space in your heart.
-The true safety and the ‘peace which surpasses all understanding’ can be found only in the Lord:
+Even though certain human efforts, including fear management techniques, can help you to control anxiety and fear more effectively, they are not able to ensure your inward peace and a true sense of security.
+They are unable to fill this strange empty space in your heart.
+Real safety and true ‘peace which surpasses all understanding’ can be found only in the Lord:

 “In peace I will both lie down and sleep; for you alone, o Lord, make me dwell in safety” (Psalm 4:8);